crisryantan/space-missions/README.md

 # Welcome to the Deloitte front-end engineering exercise

+to run the project, `npm install` for both `react-project` and `server` folders and enter `npm run start` for both projects on command line

+# Welcome to the Deloitte front-end engineering exercise

 In this exercise you will create a small single page application that displays (and filters) launch information.
 We perform these exercises to get a feel for how you approach challenging problems.